pbklink/motif-core/etc/motif-core.api.md

     export type AllRecordsDeletedEventHandler = (this: void) => void;
     // (undocumented)
     export type InvalidateRecordAndFollowingRecordsEventHandler = (this: void, index: Integer, lastAffectedFollowingRecordIndex: Integer | undefined) => void;
+    // Warning: (ae-incompatible-release-tags) The symbol "InvalidateRecordAndValuesAndFollowingRecordsEventHandler" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     export type InvalidateRecordAndValuesAndFollowingRecordsEventHandler = (this: void, recordIndex: Integer, invalidatedRecordValues: GridRecordInvalidatedValue[], lastAffectedFollowingRecordIndex: Integer | undefined) => void;
+    // Warning: (ae-incompatible-release-tags) The symbol "InvalidateRecordsAndRecordValuesEventHandler" is marked as @public, but its signature references "GridRecordInvalidatedValue" which is marked as @internal
+    //
     // (undocumented)
     export type InvalidateRecordsAndRecordValuesEventHandler = (this: void, recordIndex: Integer, count: Integer, valuesRecordIndex: Integer, invalidatedRecordValues: GridRecordInvalidatedValue[]) => void;
     // (undocumented)